cloudoi-kuku/sturgis/docs/architecture/IMPLEMENTATION_COMPLETE.md

 ## Summary

-Successfully implemented SQLite database for proper multi-project support in the MS Project Configuration Tool.
+Successfully implemented SQLite database for proper multi-project support in the Project Configuration Tool.
 The system now handles multiple projects independently with proper data isolation and persistence.

 ## What Was Accomplished